8:30 am – Holy Eucharist

 to gather for a time of coffee, snacks,

 and discussion based on one of the readings of the day.

 10:30 am – Holy Eucharist

 (Book of Alternative Services)

 This celebration of the Eucharist is

-8:30 BCP service.
+in contemporary language.
 This is our main service

 I enjoy the style of worship, especially in a community where no one is anonymous.
 It feels like a family, which might be intimidating because it’s hard to break into a family, but St Augustine’s is open and welcoming.”